sepnyc/pd-javascript/session-1/slides.md

 ***

-# A function that counts even numbers in an array
+# This function counts even numbers in an array.

-So, how does it work?
-Let's walk through it line by line.
+Technical definition:

+> `countEvens` is a function which takes one argument, an array of numbers, and returns a single number representing the count of even numbers in the array.

 ```javascript
 function countEvens(numbers) {